kitzeller/ColorwavesCodelab/Team1005TopicSurvey.md

 Go to the Google Cloud Platform [console](https://console.cloud.google.com).

-1.Create a new Project
+1. Create a new Project
 ![Create](cproj.png)

-2.Enable API
+2. Enable API
 ![Enable](cenable.png)

-3.Add Cloud Speech API
+3. Add Cloud Speech API
 ![Add API](cspeech.png)

-4.Create credentials
+4. Create credentials
 ![Credentials](ccred.png)

-5.Assign role
+5. Assign role
 ![Role](crole.png)

-One you have done this it will generate and download a JSON file.
+Once you have done this it will generate and download a JSON file.
 Rename this file to credentials.json and then create a new directory in your project res file called raw and add the json file there.

 ![Raw](rawfile.png)

 ## Adding Functionality

 Now it's time to start adding the functionality to change the background color!

 In the `content_main.xml`, let's give the constraint layout a name, so we can reference it using `layout = (ConstraintLayout) findViewById(R.id.layout);`.
+Create this reference in `MainActivity.java`.
 Also feel free to get rid of the "Hello World" text.

 Now let's go into the `activity_main.xml` and change the icon of the Floating Action Button to a mic.
 Find srcCompat in the properties view and change it to `ic_btn_speak_now`.
 Let's change the backgroundTint of the FAB to red, and the tint to WHITE.

 ![Layout](sc.png)

-Now even though we have uses-permission in our manifest, we should request audio on runtime.
+Now even though we have user-permission in our manifest, we should request audio on runtime.
 Let's add this to our `onCreate()` method.

 ```Java
 if (ContextCompat.checkSelfPermission(this, Manifest.permission.RECORD_AUDIO) != PackageManager.PERMISSION_GRANTED) {